JoshMJohnson/Portfolio-Josh-Johnson/Ultimate_Frisbee_Project/README.md

 # Ultimate Frisbee Project :flying_disc:
+Customized ultimate frisbee Wiki page

+---
+## Instructions of how to run program
-Run the HTML file named ultimate_frisbee.html to open project
+Open the HTML file named ultimate_frisbee.html with your browser